rei/rei-cedar-vue-2/README.md

 Creates an exported bundle (index.html, compiled .js, and compiled .css) that reflects the state of dev to the `dist/` directory for something like gh-pages.

-`npm run release`

-Export the component library to a umd js bundle and compiled css in the `release/` directory for use in other projects.
-This creates the delivery bundle.
-Files from /static are copied here as is.

 ## Build System

 The [webpack](https://webpack.github.io/) build system is taken largely from the [Vue webpack template](https://github.com/vuejs-templates/webpack) which has its own set of docs that are a good reference.